syncfusion-content/maui-docs/MAUI/PDF-Viewer/Open-a-Document-From-Local-Storage.md

 ---
 layout: post
-title: Open a Document From Local Storage in .NET MAUI PDF Viewer control | Syncfusion
+title: Open a PDF From Local Storage in .NET MAUI PDF Viewer control | Syncfusion
 description: Learn here about opening a PDF document from local storage in Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control.
 platform: MAUI
 control: SfPdfViewer
 documentation: ug
 ---

-# Open a Document From Local Storage in .NET MAUI PDF Viewer (SfPdfViewer)
+# Open a PDF From Local Storage in .NET MAUI PDF Viewer (SfPdfViewer)

 A PDF document can be opened in the `SfPdfViewer` from the local storage by reading the file as `Stream` and assigning the obtained `Stream` to the `DocumentSource` property.